 Grant was another story.
 He had been a smooth talking business major from North Carolina, who also attended the school in Dublin.
 The three were inseparable for years.

 The truffles were done now, and Jackson loaded them on the tray, and also grabbed everything else that was up—a steak and salad for table five.
-They were slow, so Bridget was the only server they had on duty this morning.
+They were slow, so Fiona was the only server they had on duty this morning.
 This meant he’d have to help run food.
-He balanced two trays on his fingertips, and on his way out, Bridget waltzed back in.
+He balanced two trays on his fingertips, and on his way out, Fiona waltzed back in.

 “Got it,” she stated as she ducked and shouldered a tray from under his palm.